Chris-Kin/auto-route/README.md

 ```

 ## Tips
-1. route'name is token from vue instance's name, please make sure that every vue component has a name;
+1. route'name is token from vue instance's name, please make sure that every vue component has a unique name;
 2. Route which nests other child routes should be plat with child routes, like this:
 ```js
 ├── config.js